DeBugMarino/DeBugMarino/README.md

 Like Neo, I’m on a journey to explore, learn, and break boundaries.

-I specialize in Web Development, and my goal is to build innovative projects that make an impact, one function at a time.
+<h3>I specialize in Web Development, and my goal is to build innovative projects that make an impact, one function at a time.</h3>

 Just like in Matrix, I believe the code is everywhere.
 It’s in the systems we interact with, the problems we solve, and the future we’re shaping.